Bali Project

 Geological Highlights

 The project area is geologically anchored by two major fertile granitic intrusions—part of the post-regional folding “Bali Suite” granitoids—widely considered prospective for hosting lithium-bearing pegmatites.
-These granites are in direct contact with north to northeast-trending greenstone belt, including basaltic and ultramafic rocks, providing the ideal geological environment for both pegmatite intrusion and gold mineralisation.
+These granites are in direct contact with north to northeast-trending greenstone belts, including basaltic and ultramafic rocks, providing the ideal geological environment for both pegmatite intrusion and gold mineralization.

 Key structural features include:

-- Multiple northwest- and north-northeast-trending shear zones, similar to those controlling mineralisation at the nearby Mount Marion lithium mine, operated by Mineral Resources Ltd.
+• Multiple northwest- and north-northeast-trending shear zones, similar to those controlling mineralization at the nearby Mount Marion lithium mine, operated by Mineral Resources Ltd.

-- Mapped anticlinal structures and quartz-rich reefs near granite-greenstone contacts—areas known to host mineralised pegmatites in similar deposits regionally.
+• Mapped anticlinal structures and quartz-rich reefs near granite-greenstone contacts—areas known to host mineralized pegmatites in similar deposits regionally.

 Early Exploration Indicators